smockle-archive/ddns53/README.md

 # ddns53

-Set an A record in an AWS Route 53 Hosted Zone to the current public IP address
+Set an A record in an AWS Route 53 Hosted Zone to the current public IP address. `ddns53` is designed to run in an Alpine Linux-based Docker container.

 # Setup